Board of Directors

 Growing up, Phil was “on the patient end of mental health”.
-Over his childhood years he received several different mental health diagnoses which changed as he grew up.
-At age 12 he began experimenting with drugs, by age 18 he had developed an addiction – often using drugs to self medicate.
-In July 2008, Phil went to treatment for his addition.
-Now sober and a student at Inver Hills Community College he is excited to share what he has learned about drug abuse, addiction and mental health to help others.
+Over his childhood years, he received several different mental health diagnoses which changed as he grew up.
+At age 12 he began experimenting with drugs, by age 18 he had developed an addiction – often using drugs to self-medicate.
+In July 2008, Phil went to treatment for his addiction.
+Now sober and a student at Inver Hills Community College he is excited to share what he has learned about drug abuse, addiction, and mental health to help others.
 Phil also works part-time as a PCA in a group home for men with mobility issues and cognitive disabilities.
 Before becoming a MACMH board member Phil donated his time as a volunteer at the MACMH annual child and adolescent mental health conference.

 Suzanne Renfroe is the parent of a child with a mental health disorder.
 She has served on the Arc-Hennepin, then Arc-Hennepin Carver Board from 1999-2005.
 Suzanne has also served as a member of the state Special Education Advisory Panel.
 She has worked with multiple families to help them advocate for their child (by answering questions, giving resources to and attending IEP meetings).